zt64/Minkinator/README.md

 ## Setup

-To get started, clone this repository using `git clone https://github.com/Litleck/Minkinator.git` After cloning the run `npm install` in your terminal before starting the bot.
+To get started, clone this repository using `git clone https://github.com/Litleck/Minkinator.git`.
+After cloning run `npm install` in your terminal before starting the bot.
 You will also need a bot token and a DarkSky API key.

 Create a file called `tokens.json` in the `/src/config/`, and paste the tokens in their respective places.